This week we will be:

 In science we have been exploring our five senses and went for a walk around school identifying things we could see, smell, touch, hear and taste.
 Next week we will begin to explore our senses even more through some exciting experiments.

 This week children began reading sessions and have got their first reading book.
 This book has been matched to their phonic stage and will be changed once a week.
 It is vital these are retuned on a Tuesday to ensure the next children can take home the books for the following week.
 Please sign/comment in the reading diary every time you read at home.

 Don't forget to name all items of clothing.
 We have a few jumpers with no names on them in Year 1.
 If you are missing any please come and ask.

 Welcome to Year 1.

-Year 1 will be taught PE on a Monday and Wednesday, children will need to come into school in their PE kit.
+PE- children will be doing PE on a Monday and Thursday and will need to come to school in their PE kit on these days.